 Once the desired choices have been entered, the process of subsetting can be started by selecting the "Begin MetamorphoSys..." option from the File menu.
-A window pops up, advising the user that the interface will disappear and the subsetting process will run for several hours.

 A progress monitor charts the subsetting progress.
 First the progress of the initializing CUI list is shown.
 Then the progress in subsetting the MR Files is shown and that is followed by the progress of the index file subsetting.
 Pressing cancel on the progress monitor window will cause the application to abort.